Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Stable envelopes and -matrix from gauge theory: the setup

-As already mentioned in Introduction (eq. \ref{HXAtoHX}, \ref{R=StabInvStab}, \ref{RR...R}), a more fundamental quantity than the R-matrix is the stable envelope.
-While the R-matrix corresponds to changing masses across chambers, the stable envelope corresponds to changing masses from some nonzero value to zero.
-The full R-matrix is then a composition of a stable envelope and an inverse stable envelope \rf{eqn: dfn of R-matirx}, the first one taking the nonzero masses from one chamber to zero, the second one taking the zero masses to a nonzero value in a different chamber.
-In the gauge theory setup, a stable envelope then corresponds to a Janus interface interpolating between nonzero and zero masses.
-We expect that due to the presence of nonzero equivariant elliptic parameters, even in the massless side of the interface we can choose a basis of boundary conditions labeled by the same $p$ that labels the massive boundaries.\footnote{Note that, if we go down in dimension then the periods of the background connections become part of the twisted masses \rf{complexScalar}.} Then the stable envelope corresponds to the Janus partition function: \beq \mbf{Stab}_{\mfr C}(p_+, p_-) = \bra{p_+} \cJ(m_{\mfr C}, 0) \ket{p_-}\,. \eeq We want to compute these partition functions using supersymmetric localization.
+We want to compute these partition functions using supersymmetric localization.
 In practice, localization on non-compact manifolds are technically subtle and it is more convenient to replace the infinite line with the finite interval $[y_-, y_+]$.
 Then we need to find boundary conditions for the boundaries at finite distances that are cohomologous to the asymptotic vacuum boundaries with respect to our choice of localizing supercharge.
-We describe our choice of supercharge in \S\ref{sec:Qloc} and in \S\ref{sec:3d N=2 SQCD and half-bps boundary conditions} we shall identify the vacua and various boundary conditions equivalent to these vacua.
-For the massive boundary, we shall construct two types of boundary conditions, the so-called thimbles $\mcr D_{\mfr C}(p)$ (\S\ref{sec:thimble}) and the enriched Neumann $\mcr N_{\mfr C}(p)$ (\S\ref{sec:neumann}).
-For the massless boundary, we shall construct one type of boundary conditions depending on a choice of polarization $\bL(p)$ of the space of chirals $\mcr B_{\bL(p)}(p)$ (\S\ref{sec:masslessBC}).
+We describe our choice of supercharge in Appendix~\ref{sec:Qloc} and in Section~\ref{sec:3d N=2 SQCD and half-bps boundary conditions}, we shall identify the vacua and various boundary conditions equivalent to these vacua.
+For the massive boundary, we shall construct two types of boundary conditions, the so-called thimbles $\mcr D_{\mfr C}(p)$ (see Section~\ref{sec:thimble}) and the enriched Neumann $\mcr N_{\mfr C}(p)$ (see Section~\ref{sec:neumann}).
+For the massless boundary, we shall construct one type of boundary conditions depending on a choice of polarization $\bL(p)$ of the space of chirals $\mcr B_{\bL(p)}(p)$ (see Section~\ref{sec:masslessBC}).
 All these boundary conditions are labeled by the connected components of the (flavor) torus fixed-point set of the Higgs branch.
-We shall compute the matrix elements of the stable envelopes as the partition function: \beq \mbf{Stab}_{\mfr C}(p_+, p_-) = \bra{\mcr B_{\bL(p_+)}(p_+)} \cJ(m_{\mfr C}, 0) \ket{\mcr N_{\mfr C}(p_-)}\,. \eeq Here we have the boundary conditions $\mcr N_{\mfr C}(p_-)$ and $\mcr B_{\bL(p_+)}(p_+)$ at the two endpoints of the finite interval $[y_-, y_+]$ and a Janus interface interpolating between them.
+We shall compute the matrix elements of the stable envelopes as the partition function \beq \mbf{Stab}_{\mfr C}(p_+, p_-) = \bra{\mcr B_{\bL(p_+)}(p_+)} \cJ(m_{\mfr C}, 0) \ket{\mcr N_{\mfr C}(p_-)} . \eeq Here we have the boundary conditions $\mcr N_{\mfr C}(p_-)$ and $\mcr B_{\bL(p_+)}(p_+)$ at the two endpoints of the finite interval $[y_-, y_+]$ and a Janus interface interpolating between them.
 By keeping the masses constant throughout most of the interval and varying them rapidly near $y=0$ we can think of the Janus interface as being located at $y=0$.
-The setup of this computation is depicted in Fig. \ref{fig:the physical configuration for the computation of elliptic stable envelopes}.
+The setup of this computation is depicted in Figure~\ref{fig:the physical configuration for the computation of elliptic stable envelopes}.

 Our choice of localizing supercharge makes the 3d theory topological in the $y$-direction \rf{y-exact}, and therefore the length of the interval $[y_-, y_+]$ will not be a parameter of the theory.
 In fact, we shall find an effective description of the theory as a 2d $\cN=(0,2)$ theory on $\bE_\tau$ -- the amount of supersymmetry reduced to half by the half BPS boundaries and interfaces.
 The 3d interval partition function will be given by the elliptic genus of this 2d theory.